zoietady/c-programming-exercises/README.md

 # C-programming-exercises
-Compilation of C programming assignments and exercises
+Compilation of C programming assignments and exercises from university